JanssenProject/jans/docs/README.md

 ![delete attribute](img/im-delete-attrb.png)

 ### Authentication Method
-Sometimes It's getting hard to change **Default Authentication Method** from web browser if you can't login using web interface.
+Sometimes It's getting hard to change **Default Authentication Method** from a web browser if you can't log in using web interface.
 Here Janssen CLI is going to help you a lot.

 ![default-auth](img/im-default-auth.png)

 - `View` Default Authentication Method.
 - `Update` Default Authentication Method.

-Select option 2 from the Main Menu to chose Authentication Method.
-You can see such option as listed above.
+Select option 2 from Main Menu to chose Authentication Method.
+You can see such options as listed above.

-To `View` default authentication method select 1 from Authentication Menu, It will show you current default authentication method of janssen server.
+To `View` default authentication method select '1' from Authentication Menu, It will show you the current default authentication method of the janssen server.

 ![current-default-auth](img/im-cur-default-auth.png)

-To `update` default authentication method select 2, then enter the default authentication method that you want to update with it.
+To `update` default authentication method select '2', then enter the default authentication method that you want to update with it.
 It will ask for the confirmation, `y` to confirm.

 ![update-auth](img/im-update-default-auth.png)